-Trade union and Industrial Relations climate (IR) strategies have evolved in the wake privatization, industrialization and globalization.
+Trade union and Industrial Relations climate (IR) strategies have evolved in the wake of privatization, industrialization and globalization.
 These changing trends have also transformed unionization process and practices in organization (Newman, Cooper, Holland, Miao, & Teicher, 2019).
-Unions have been widely researched but still there is an ongoing debate whether unions are good or bad for organization (Pohler & Luchak, 2015).
+Unions have been widely researched but still there is an ongoing debate whether unions are good or bad for organization (Pohler & Luchak, 2015; Bermejo, 2019; Aydin et al., 2019; Aksu & Reyhanlioglu Keceoglu, 2019).
 If union has adversarial relationship with management, it will have damaging consequences on organization, but if it supports management then it will be effective for organization.
-Corporative union-management relations have the ability to handle employees' concerns, that provokes positive work attitudes toward the organization (Zacharewicz, Martínez-Íñigo, & Kelloway, 2016).
-In an organization different different employees have perception, perception significantly influences employee behavior (Valizade, Ogbonnaya, Tregaskis, & Forde, 2016).
+Corporative union-management relations have the ability to handle employees' concerns, that provokes positive work attitudes organization toward the (Zacharewicz, Martínez-Íñigo, & Kelloway, 2016).
+In an organization different employees have different perception, this perception significantly influences employee behavior (Valizade, Ogbonnaya, Tregaskis, & Forde, 2016).
 However, the mechanism through which employee behavior are influenced by unions remains vague.
-Therefore, this paper employee's examine that how perception influences their job performance.
+Therefore, this paper examine that how employee's perception influences their job performance.
 According to Valizade et al. (2016) union instrumentality is referred as employee perception about union regarding to their interest.
-It is basically assessment of unions by employees that help employees in decision making of participation in unions.
+It is basically assessment of unions by employees that help employees in decision making participation in unions.
 Employees evaluate the union in terms of union capacity to deliver benefits and act best in their interests.
 Employees with positive perception are likely to join and participate in those unions, it also enhances their commitment towards unions.
 Unions protects employee's interest and empower.

-Despite the importance of union instrumentality there is scant research linking instrumentality and employee's performance.
-On other hand, industrial relation climate is the level and collaboration of corporation between employees, management and unions (Campbell & Weststar, 2019).
+Despite the importance of union instrumentality there is scant research linking union instrumentality and employee's performance.
+On other hand, industrial relation climate is the level of corporation and collaboration between employees, management and unions (Campbell & Weststar, 2019).
 It shows the grade of association between union and its management in an organization.
 Corporative union-management effectively address and solve employee concerns and enhance their moral that leads to higher performance.
 It is evident that a climate based on relations of industrial cooperative between the union and its management positively effect on firms results as absenteeism and productivity.
 Consistent to social exchange theory positive perceptions regarding industrial relations climate of employees provoke higher job performance by improving their faith in management.